LIMITED TIME OFFER

 What is an FHSA?

 Work towards your goal of buying your first home with a First Home Savings Account (FHSA).
-The FHSA is a new registered plan that can help you save for your first home tax-free.
+The FHSA is a new registered plan that can help you invest for your first home tax-free.
 If you’re at least 18 (and no less than the age of majority in your province), have a Social Insurance Number (SIN) and have not owned a home where you lived this year or at any time in the preceding four calendar years, you may be eligible to open an FHSA.Legal Disclaimer 1

-Reasons to Invest in an FHSA:
+Reasons to invest in an FHSA:

-• Use it to save up to $40,000 for your first home
+• Use it to contribute up to $40,000 for your first home

 • Contribute tax-free for up to 15 years